earthcubeprojects-chords/chords/portal_data_in.md

 directly from the address bar of your browser, but this would quickly get tedious.

 Almost all programming languages have functions for submitting HTTP requests.
-We will first describe the URL syntax, and follow this with examples that demonstrate how easy it is to integrate your data system with a CHORDS Portal, using [Python](#python) or a [browser/command line](#browser).
+We will first describe the URL syntax, and follow this with examples that demonstrate how easy it is to feed your data to a CHORDS Portal, using [Python](#python) or a [browser/command line](#browser).
+These aren't the only languages that work, and you should be able to figure out a simple method for your own particular langauge.

 _Insert a description of the URL put syntax_